cp3402-students/a2-cp3402-2019-team25/README.md

 [Theme](https://github.com/Xett/theme-cp3402-2019-team25)

-The local Database repository in the Local Development Environment should be used to update the Database repository, no cloning is needed.
+The local Database repository in the Local Development Environment should be used to update the Database, Themes and Plugins.
+There is no other cloning needed, besides cloning the dev environment.

-Themes and Plugins should be worked on from their own cloned repositories.
-Automated plugin updates are updated along their master branch.
+Submodules are automatically updated along the master branch.

 # Usage
 Run install.sh to install .git hooks.
 Add github ssh key named id_rsa to the .ssh folder.